 The year 2013 marked the 20th Anniversary of Ford Special Vehicle Team (SVT) production and was another milestone for my own Cobra: its 10th birthday.
 With that in mind, I decided it was a perfect occasion to create a website.
 This project was something I generally had wanted to undertake for quite awhile, but I really had two reasons for putting it together.
 The first was that I simply wanted to share all the documents (and knowledge?)
 I have collected, and what a better way to do it than with a web site.
 Second, I had just become really annoyed with the endless flow of bad information on the internet (and that is putting it politely)!
 It was the perfect time to get creative.

 Just a warning though: you actually have to read if you are seeking information!
-If you prefer the back-and-forth banter of a forum and would rather be spoon-fed instead of searching on your own, then maybe this isn't for you.
+If you prefer the back-and-forth banter of some Facebook group or a forum and would rather be spoon-fed instead of searching on your own, then maybe this isn't for you.
 In any case, there are a lot of links, along with images and documents that are very informative and well worth having (and reading!), especially if you are a fanatic about your own car.
 To quote a line from Fast Times at Ridgemont High: "Learn it, know it, live it"!

 As for my site, the menu is located along the left side of each page and will take you to the corresponding section with a simple click.
-Each page will have various sub-sections, or additional pages, and may have a basic description of OEM components for comparison.
+Each page will have various sub-sections, or additional pages, and may have a basic description of OEM components for comparison, plus a lot to download.
 All the modifications I have performed are what suited me and my tastes, so this site is filled with them, and my opinions.
 I also won't boast about any street races or quarter-mile times, and I definitely will not refer to the car as a "Termi"!
 There are also no drag radials, solid-axle swaps, fuel system conversions, etc., etc., etc. in here.
 My modifications have been what I consider tasteful, and even better - they work perfectly...